Contrast-Security-OSS/docs/content/about/deploy/Deployment-overview.md

 ## The Contrast Application

 To prepare the Contrast application, sometimes called “TeamServer”, some training and configuration is in order.
-For Assess, you will set configurations, teach administrators about applicable features, install the first agent, implement security policy and demonstrate reporting.
-For Protect, you will set configurations, enable rules and whitelists/blacklists, teach administrators about available features, and train users how the application finds and delivers alerts.
+For Assess, you'll set configurations, teach administrators about applicable features, install the first agent, implement security policy and demonstrate reporting.
+For Protect, you'll set configurations, enable rules and whitelists/blacklists, teach administrators about available features, and train users how the application finds and delivers alerts.

 ### Before you start